d3vl1m3/vue-lampy/README.md

 / (project root)
 ../app/ (your PHP files live here)
-../mysql/ (docker will create this and store your MySQL data here)
+../mysql/ (docker will create this and store your MySQL data here) ../stack/ (this is where to run the docker command from)
 ```

 ### **Adding your own content** and **Persisting your MySQL** in to/from a parent directory folder